oslabs-beta/Branch/README.md

 The URL section will begin to auto-populate when you click on an endpoint in the Route Tree above.
 Additionally, the appropriate button and input field for your query type will highlight.
-For more detailed information on query types, see our <a href="">detailed docs</a>.
+For more detailed information on query types, see our <a href="https://branch.deno.dev/docs">detailed docs</a>.
   </li>
   <li>